UniversalDependencies/UD_Persian-Seraji/README.md

 ## CHANGELOG
 From v1.1 to v1.2, all morphological features have been added.
-Some errors have further been corrected.
-From v1.2 to v1.3, some errors have been corrected.
-Lemmas have partly been included.
-From v1.3 to v1.4, a number of annotation errors are fixed.
-More lemmas are added.
+Some errors have further been corrected.<br /> From v1.2 to v1.3, some errors have been corrected.
+Lemmas have partly been included.<br /> From v1.3 to v1.4, a number of annotation errors are fixed.
+More lemmas are added.<br />